nzaker/ATOMAP/doc/index.rst

 It includes a **major makeover** of the tutorial, start with :ref:`finding_atom_lattices`.
 New features in this release are methods for finding atomic column intensity, new and simple plotting tools and a module for generating test data.

-*2017-07-03: version 0.0.8 released!*

-New features: ability to process dumbbell structures, fitting of multiple 2D Gaussians at the same time, improved background subtraction during 2D Gaussian fitting, and processing of nanoparticles.

 About Atomap
 ------------
 Atomap is a Python library for analysing atomic resolution scanning transmission electron microscopy images.